Alan Tate

-Alan Tate (born 2 September 1982) is an English professional football coach and retired footballer who was most recently the assistant manager of Premier League club Leicester City.
+Alan Tate (born 2 September 1982) is an English professional football coach and retired footballer who is the assistant manager of Danish Superliga club Brøndby.

 A former defender, Tate spent the majority of his playing career at Swansea City.
 After retiring from playing, Tate moved into coaching with Swansea, before joining Nottingham Forest in 2021, before leaving with Steve Cooper in December 2023.

 Playing career

 Born in Easington, County Durham, Tate began his career as a trainee at Manchester United, later earning himself a professional contract.
 Although he went on to captain United's reserve team, which included such players as Quinton Fortune, Luke Chadwick and Chris Eagles, he failed to break into the first team.
 Tate went on loan to Royal Antwerp, Manchester United's feeder club, in 2002, making seven appearances in the Belgian First Division.
 He did not score for Royal Antwerp in the two months he was there, but he did score an own goal against Gent on 17 February 2002, the first goal in a 3–3 draw.